universenox/nix-home-manager-config/README.md

 If contents of a subdirectory's flake are changed, it requires a call to `nix flake lock --update-input <input>` for the top-level flake.

-See my `update_flake_to_channel` command that forces all references to "nixpkgs" to point to a single hardcoded one (bc I don't want multiple copies of nixpkgs).